-Prior to 8 Sep 2022, the Shared Investor RRF Class (A) charged the fee of the Investor Share Class, reduced by 0.3% per annum.
+Prior to 8 Sep 2022, the Shared Investor RRF Class (A) charged the fee that the Investor Share Class would have charged, reduced by 0.3% per annum.
 Numerous investors switched to the Shared Investor RRF Class (A) from the Investor Share Class.
 This temporary measure ensured that the fees paid by investors accounted for underperformance experienced by the Investor Share Class before the inception date of the Shared Investor RRF Class (A).